A Generalized Variable Importance Metric and Estimator for Black Box Machine Learning Models: Methods

 \subsection{Generalized Variable Importance Metric at the Population Level}

-The variable importance metric (VIM) developed by \citet{breiman2001random} uses a permutation-based technique to investigate the importance of a predictor.
+The variable importance metric (VIM) developed by \citet{breiman2001random} uses a permutations to investigate the importance of a predictor.
 However, this metric does not have a population-based definition and was specifically developed for Random Forests.
 Since, then many authors have defined the metric at the population level\citep{fisher2019all, gregorutti2017correlation, rinaldo2019bootstrapping}. \citet{fisher2019all} redefined the VIM as ``Model Reliance (MR)''.
 This method extends the idea of Breiman's VIM to the population level.
-The authors defined MR based on a predefined prediction function $f$.
-Our approach is very similar to that of \citet{fisher2019all}, with the only difference being that we define the metric based on the true conditional expectation, which is unknown.
-The definition is as follows:
+The authors defined MR based on a predefined prediction function $f \in \mathcal{F}$, where $\mathcal{F}$ is a predefined class of prediction functions.
+Our approach is very similar to that of \citet{fisher2019all}, with the important difference being that we define the metric based on the true conditional expectation function $f_0$, which is completely unknown and thus, may not belong to the class $\mathcal{F}$, i.e., $f_0 \notin \mathcal{F}$.
+The definition of the Generalized Variable Importance Metric (GVIM) is as follows:

 \begin{enumerate} \item Let outcome be $Y$ and a predictor vector $\mathbf{X} = (X_1, X_2, ..., X_P)\in \mathbb{R}^P$ \item Let $f_0(\mathbf{X}) = \mathbb{E}(Y\mid \mathbf{X})$ be the true conditional expectation. \item The GVIM can be defined as follows: